Master’s in reading and literacy

 Doctorate in special education

-This program will develop your expertise and skills in special education by focusing on issues, policy development, curriculum of special education programs, human development, and educational research.
+A doctorate in special education will develop your expertise and skills in special education by focusing on issues, policy development, the curriculum of special education programs, human development, and educational research.
 You will also look into statistics and research methodology to prepare you for a possible career in research facilities or post-secondary institutions.

 Doctorate in educational leadership

 If you already work or are interested in working in education in the public sector, or in other positions that have the power to influence public education, then a doctorate in educational leadership may be the academic qualification you need.
 This program is designed to teach students about education reform, organizational change, and skills needed for effective leadership.

 Doctorate in child development